- Game Information

 Neutrino Pizza Party:

-Neutrino Pizza Party starts with a set 30 second timer.
-During the mode, 1 shot is lit blue (left orbit, then left ramp, right ramp, right orbit, repeat) and the rest of the shots are lit red.
-Shooting the red shots will unlight that shot and build the value of the blue shot starting at 300k up to a cap of 6M.
-Shooting the blue shot will collect its value and reset the mode timer to 30 seconds (or will it just add time?).
+Neutrino Pizza Party is a single-ball mode, and starts with a set 30-second timer.
+During the mode, 1 shot is lit blue for 350K (left orbit, then left ramp, right ramp, right orbit, repeat) and the rest of the shots are lit red.
+Shooting the red shots will unlight that shot and build the value of all future blue shots by 200K (+100K) up to a cap of 5M.
+Shooting the blue shot will collect its value and reset the mode timer to nearly 30 seconds (seems like one less second for each reset).
 The blue shot value never resets.
 When time runs out or the player drains, the mode ends.

 Every even-numbered LAIR Target completion lights the center target to start 30 seconds of 2x playfield scoring.
 Shoot the center target while 2x playfield is running to add 5 seconds to the timer.
 (2x playfield can be increased to 3x playfield from Raphael’s level 3 perk.)
 If the LAIR Target isn’t enabled, it must be re-enabled by starting an episode.